jvde-github/AIS-catcher/README.md

 -d:0 AIRSPY HF+  [3652A98081343F89]
 ```

-To start AIS demodulation and print some occasional statistics, we can then use the following command:
+To start AIS demodulation, print some occasional statistics and broadcast them via UDP, we can use the following command:
 ```
-./AIS-catcher -v
+./AIS-catcher -v -u 127.0.0.1 12345
 ```
-or
+or, equivalently,
 ```
-./AIS-catcher -d:0 -v
+./AIS-catcher -d:0 -v -u 127.0.0.1 12345
 ```
 If succesful, NMEA messages will start to come in and appear on the screen.
 These can be surpressed with the opton ```-q```.